solszym/husky-landing-page/README.md

-# odin-landing-page
+# landing-page-husky
-This project is an implementation of a specific design
+This project is an implementation of a specific design, with a husky content.